syself/cluster-api-provider-hetzner/docs/developers/development.md

 * Create a new Hetzner project.
 For each cluster it is recommended to have a seperate project in the Hetzner cloud.
 * Create a Hetzner API-TOKEN with read & write permissions.
 * Generate a ssh-key (`ssh-keygen -t ed25519 -C "your_email@example.com" -f ~/.ssh/cluster
 `) and upload the public key in the project.
-Give it a useful name as you need to specify the ssh name in the cluster-template ($SSH_KEY).
+Give it a useful name as you need to specify the ssh name in the cluster-template ($HCLOUD_SSH_KEY).

 ### Tilt Requirements